progsi/YTUnCoverLLM/README.md

   year={2024}
 }
 ```
-The Reddit portion of the dataset was annotated by a different work.
+The **MusicRecoNER** dataset (the Reddit part) was annotated by different authors work.
 If you cite our dataset, please also cite this work:
 ```
 @InProceedings{Epure2023,
   title={A Human Subject Study of Named Entity Recognition (NER) in Conversational Music Recommendation Queries},